MicrosoftDocs/appcenter-docs/docs/dashboard/email-notifications/index.md

 ### User level email notifications

-1. Navigate to [https://appcenter.ms](https://appcenter.ms) and login with your account information.
+1. Navigate to [https://appcenter.ms](https://appcenter.ms) and log in with your account information.

 2. On the top right corner, click your user icon and select **Account Settings**.